 - Putting into flakes or pasta

 In Mexico, amaranth is incorporated in the form of popcorn into cookies called ‘Alegria.’
 In Asia, Indians consume amaranth as a high-protein and fiber-rich cereal that can be used in place of wheat.
 Another form is known as ‘laddoo,’ which is a petit sweet dish prepared with puffed amaranth seeds and jaggery.
 Indians use this form of amaranth as a source of calcium and iron, especially after delivery.

-If you want to stock wholegrain of amaranth, remember to store it in the pantry for not more than 4 months and in the freezer for 8 months.
-In the case of the whole amaranth ?our, the accepted storage period becomes shorter.
+If you want to stock whole grain of amaranth, remember to store it in the pantry for not more than 4 months and in the freezer for 8 months.
+In the case of the whole amaranth flour, the accepted storage period becomes shorter.
 The flour can be kept in the pantry for only 2 months and in the freezer for up to 4 months.

 Health Solutions From Our Sponsors

 Caselato-Sousa VM, Amaya-Farfán J. State of knowledge on amaranth grain: a comprehensive review.
 J Food Sci.
 April 2012;77(4):R93-104. https://pubmed.ncbi.nlm.nih.gov/22515252/

 Oldways Whole Grains Council.
 Amaranth - May Grain of the Month. https://wholegrainscouncil.org/whole-grains-101/grain-month-calendar/amaranth-may-grain-month

 Top Is Amaranth Safe to Eat?
 Related Articles

 Do Rice Cakes Make You Gain Weight?It is possible that rice cakes may make you gain weight.
 This is especially true if you eat several at a time and top them with unhealthy things.
 Rice cakes digest quickly since they are devoid of a significant amount of fiber.
 The spike in blood sugar and insulin levels after ingestion of rice may cause weight gain.